 The waffled cells of these two products (Patagonia on the left, Under Armour on the right) helped increase their breathability and drying speed simultaneously.

-For this reason, in our reviews we have changed the time in hours we recorded to a percentage comparable to the best finisher.
+For this reason, in our reviews, we changed the time from the hours we recorded to a percentage comparable to the best finisher.
 We think this is more fair and useful.
 Keep in mind, though, that some of the tight fitting tops, like the Under Armour 4.0

 and tasc Base Layer